4 min read

 Request your company's NIF

 Once you have completed these procedures required for the incorporation process, you must get up to date with the Treasury.
-In this way, you can register for the Tax on Economic Activities, presenting form 036.
+In this way, you can register for the Tax on Economic Activities, presenting Form 036.
 Tools such as Sage 50 can be of great help in organizing the business and keeping it up to date with everything that is required to be presented to the Treasury.

 Social security registration

-How we can assist you
+How can we assist you?

 At H&CO, we support your business's entry into Spain through our subsidiary, Corpag, offering comprehensive entity management services.
 Our expert team provides seamless international registered agent services tailored to your cross-border needs, ensuring your business stays compliant with local regulations.
 We handle legal correspondence, tax notifications, and government filings efficiently, keeping your operations in good standing.
 With Corpag’s global expertise, we safeguard your privacy and simplify business management across jurisdictions.

-Navigating for our accounting firm services take a look at our individual tax servicesbusiness tax servicesinternational tax servicesexpatriate tax servicesSAP Business Oneentity managementhuman capital, and audit and assurance services.
+Navigating for our accounting firm services, take a look at our individual tax servicesbusiness tax servicesinternational tax servicesexpatriate tax servicesSAP Business Oneentity managementhuman capital, and audit and assurance services.

 Read More